-Have questions about small business health insurance?
+Have questions about small business health insurance or looking for health insurance for employees?
 You probably know that having a competitive benefits package is a key to recruiting and maintaining the top talent in a tight job market.
 Your company is only as good as the team you build, and it's just common sense to ensure that those valuable team-members remain loyal.
 Compensation is a driving factor for effective retention strategies, but benefits and culture are also important to today's workforce.
 Let’s explore your options for health benefits for small business.

 Small business health insurance options

 Let's talk about health insurance for small business.
 Historically, small-group insurance has been the primary option for many small employers who are looking to offer health benefits for their employees, but that's just not the case anymore.

 While small group health insurance plans are the most widely known and understood, they are not the only option.
 You actually have THREE options!
 What works best for you depends on how your company is set up, how individual and group plan costs vary in your geographic area, and the health of the individual market near you.

 Let's look briefly at each option.

 In the past, small-group insurance—or fully-funded insurance—has been the primary option for many small employers who are looking to offer health benefits for their employees.
 It is geared toward businesses with less than 50 full time employees everywhere except four states where it applies to businesses with up to 10 employees.

 Group Insurance health plans provide coverage to a group of members, usually made up of company employees or members of an organization.
 Group health members usually receive insurance at a reduced cost because the insurer’s risk is spread across a group of policyholders.